Using the R Console

 Creating a new R script

-You can create a new R file by navigating to the Add menu and clicking the 'New File' command.
+You can create a new R file by navigating to the Files menu and clicking the 'New File' command.
 This will open a new window, where you need to enter the file name and select the type of file you want to create (R file in this case).
 Once the new file is created, a text editor tab will open, where you can enter your R code.

 Running an R script